TanyaElizabeth13/Milestone-Project-2/docs/README.md

 Technsini – The mockup generator site used to create mockup images in README.md.

+Canva - The site used to make image collages for the read me.

 Microsoft Word - The software used to write README.md, mainly used for spell check purposes.

 Microsoft Excel - The software used to make the testing spreadsheet.